A Construction of Arbitrarily Large Type-II $Z$ Complementary Code Set: Proposed Construction

 In \textit{Theorem} \ref{Th:multi_path}, column sequence PMEPR upper bound is $p^r$, which can be reduced by adding a suitable function.
-In \cite{SarkarLCOM}, there is an explanation and proof is given that how to find a suitable function.
-We know that if a sequence is part of GCS with $p$ sequences, its PMEPR upper bound is $p$.
-Every column of a code obtained from \textit{Theorem} \ref{Th:multi_path} can be represented by a linear function of $(\beta_0,\beta_1,\ldots,\beta_{k-1})$, and if we add some function of $(\beta_0,\beta_1,\ldots,\beta_{k-1})$ in \eqref{Eq:F_ZCCS_max} it will act as constant multiplication in the sequence which does not affect AACS/ACCS property of codes.
-Therefore, we are proposing a remark that ensures low column PMEPR. \begin{remark} In \textbf{Theorem} \ref{Th:multi_path} replace \eqref{Eq:F_ZCCS_max} it by
+In \cite{SarkarLCOM}, the authors have suggested reducing the column sequence PMEPR with a suitable function.
+If a sequence is part of the Golay complementary set with $p$ sequences, its PMEPR upper bound is $p$.
+Every column of a code obtained from \textit{Theorem} \ref{Th:multi_path} can be represented by a linear function of $(\beta_0,\beta_1,\ldots,\beta_{k-1})$, and if we add some function of $(\beta_0,\beta_1,\ldots,\beta_{k-1})$ in \eqref{Eq:F_ZCCS_max}, it for any row of the code, any function of $(\beta_0,\beta_1,\ldots,\beta_{k-1})$ is a constant, which does not affect the AACF/ACCF value of the codes.
+Therefore, we propose a remark that ensures low column sequence PMEPR. \begin{remark} In \textit{Theorem} \ref{Th:multi_path}, replace \eqref{Eq:F_ZCCS_max} by